cycle4passion/svelte-meteor-accts/README.md

 * There are Links ```<LoginLink /> <LogoutLink /> <SignUpLink/>``` and ```<ForgotLink/>```

-These links have optional setting prop of "hideWhenShowing", when set true this hides the link if the corresponding form is showing (Like in Navbar example).
+These links have optional setting prop of "hideWhenShowing", when set true this hides the link if the corresponding form is showing.
 These links could easily be changed to buttons.

  *  There are Forms ```<LoginForm /> <SignUpForm /> <ForgotForm>``` as well as an informations ```<Message />```

-    These forms have optional settings props of "showAlways" (like in Cards example), or "showInitially" (LoginForm in Example #2 - Single Card)
+    These forms have optional settings props of "showAlways" (like in Cards example), or "showInitially"

   * There are Methods ```showlogin(), showforgot(), showsignup(), handleLogin(callback, message), handleForgot(callback, message), handleSigUp(callback, message)``` and ```handleLogout(callback, message)```